chocolateboy/uncommonjs/README.md

-Most of the time this distinction doesn't matter, but it can crop up when logging/debugging — e.g. when dumping the exported values with `console.log` — since some environments display the Proxy's internals, rather than its target, which can make it hard to see what's actually available.
+Most of the time this distinction doesn't matter, but it can crop up when logging/debugging — e.g. when dumping the exported values with `console.log` — since some environments display the Proxy's internals, rather than its target.
+This can make it hard to see what's actually available.
 The `module.exported` property solves this by exposing a (read-only) view of the underlying object.

 ```javascript